 Accessibility features on the iPhone are powerful and useful.
 One such option enables you to turn ON the camera LED to flash when you get a call or notification.
 This is especially helpful if you have a problem with hearing.
 Similarly, this feature is also useful when you do not want to miss a notification while your device is in silent mode or with ringtone volume set very low.
 In these situations, the LED light flashes and lets you know about an incoming call or notification.
 Let us see how to switch it ON.

-How to Enable LED Flash for Alerts on iPhone
+How to Turn ON LED Notification Light for Calls and Texts on iPhone

 Step #1.
 Launch the Settings app on your iPhone.